ohasanliUW/simple-worker/README.md

 Server will record each created Job in a map data structure.
 It will look like this:
 `map[string]map[int]*Job`
 I.e, username -> JobId/PID -> Job

+If authorization fails for a running job, then instead of admitting that "such job exists but failed to authorize for stopping it", it is better to simply to say `job id not found`.
+Similar to how entering wrong password for a valid email tells that `username or password is incorrect` rather than saying that `password is incorrect`.

 ## Client CLI
 Client will be a simple go program that will connect to server by using gRPC as described in above gRPC section.
 It will be implemented via kingpin.v2 package.